microsoft/azure-devops-extension-yeoman-generator/README.md

 ## What's next?

-Now that you have generated a new project you are ready to start debugging.
-Refer to the generated readme in your new project for instructions on how get started.
-You should also check out our [azure-devops-extension-hot-reload-and-debug](https://github.com/microsoft/azure-devops-extension-hot-reload-and-debug#deploy-your-dev-extension-to-azure-devops) repo for an in depth look at how these features work.
+Now that you have generated a new project, you are ready to start debugging.
+Refer to the generated readme in your new project for instructions on how to get started.
+You should also check out our [azure-devops-extension-hot-reload-and-debug](https://github.com/microsoft/azure-devops-extension-hot-reload-and-debug#deploy-your-dev-extension-to-azure-devops) repo for an in-depth look at how these features work.

 ## Contributing